Innisfail, Queensland: History

 Johnstone River Post Office opened on 1 November 1882 (a receiving office had been open from 1880), was renamed Geraldton two months later and Innisfail in 1910.

+The settlers who moved into this region from 1889 were exceptionally diverse.
+The first influential group were Anglo-Celtic, but they were outnumbered by "Kanaka " South Sea Islanders.
+Aboriginal and Torres Strait workers, Chinese miners who developed the banana industry and retail businesses.
+French merchants, and German timber and sugar producers.

 In May 1885, the Queensland Government called for tenders to build the Geraldton Hospital to replace the existing tent hospital; however, the tenders submitted were more expensive than the government was willing to pay, so they called again for tenders in September 1885 resulting in a contract with E. Couchman for £1527.

-Geraldton Provisional School opened on 18 July 1887.
+Geraldton Provisional School opened on 18 July 1887 in the present-day Anzac Memorial Park on the corner of the Bruce Highway and Ernest Street (17.5239°S 146.0278°E) with an initial enrolment of 15 boys and 13 girls under head teacher Thomas Edward White.
 On 1 August 1894, it became Geraldton State School.
-In 1913 the name was changed to Innisfail State School to reflect the renaming of the town.
+On 21 January 1908, the school relocated to Emily Street.
+On 8 April 1913, the name was changed to Innisfail State School to reflect the renaming of the town.
+The original school site is commemorated with a plaque laid on 4 July 1987.

 The Innisfail Parish within the Roman Catholic Vicariate Apostolic of Cooktown (now the Roman Catholic Diocese of Cairns) was established in 1898.
 It is now merged with the Mourilyian and South Johnstone parishes.